All postsPost

 How to go from the range to the course for the first time

-For the beginner who can hit the ball at the range but has no clue how to actually start playing a round.
+This one's for the beginner who can already hit the ball at the range but has no clue how to actually go and play a round.

-Maybe you're not sure if you need to join a club somewhere.
-Maybe you're worried about slowing down the group behind you.
-None of your friends play, so you'd be showing up alone.
-And the first tee feels like the scariest 300 yards in your life.
+You've had a few lessons, you can make contact, and you know you're ready for the course.
+But something keeps stopping you.
+Maybe you're not sure whether you need to join a club.
+Maybe you're bricking it about holding up the group behind.
+None of your mates play, so you'd be turning up on your own.
+And the first tee feels like the scariest 300 yards in the world.

 Here's the move.

-Full 18-hole member clubs scare a lot of beginners out of the game before they even start.
-Par-3 and 9-hole courses exist specifically for this transition.
-Twilight rounds on any course are where first-time players quietly thrive.
-Combine the two and you've removed pretty much every reason you've been putting this off.
+Full 18-hole member clubs scare loads of beginners out of the game before they've even started, whereas par-3 and 9-hole courses basically exist for this exact transition.
+Twilight rounds are where first-timers quietly thrive, because the course is empty and nobody's watching.
+Put the two together and you've removed pretty much every excuse you've been hiding behind.

 Here's how to do it.